shaheer-a/kubernetes-terraform/README.md

 kubectl describe

 kubectl logs

-delete your cluster with "minikube delete" command
+delete your cluster by running "minikube delete" command.

 ---------------------------------------------------------------------------------------------------------------------------------

 To deploy the same application using terraform